zirdl/zirdl/README.md

 ### Hi there 👋
-### I'm Gio, a 2nd year Uni student in the Philippines who likes to just chill and write.
+### I'm Gio, a 2nd year Uni student in the Philippines who likes to just code, write, and chill.
 + 🔭 I'm currently working on my [website](https://zirdl.github.io/)

 <!--